top of page

 When you shop at Martinsville Market, you are not supporting a single farm or a single family - you are supporting Midcoast Maine.

 All products at Martinsville Market are non-GMO.
 Many products are certified Organic, while still more are grown using sustainable practices but are not certified.
-Above any superficial label, we value local production and supporting our local producers.
+Above any superficial label, we value small-scale production.
 In this way, when consumers have any questions or concerns about our agricultural practices, we can engage in respectful and productive discussions about the benefits and drawbacks of each system.

 bottom of page